White Christmas Calculator

 ❄️ Second, I scroll for MN on the list.
 That's the abbreviation of Minnesota state.

-❄️ Then, when I have found the MN, I look for the Minneapolis city.
+❄️ Then, I look for Minneapolis city.

 Probability of snowfall = 30%,